tx00100xt/SeriousSamClassic-VS-6.0/README.md

 -------------------

 1. Download and Install [Visual Studio 6.0 Professional Edition].
-2. Open the solution in the Sources folder, select Release x64 or Release Win32 and compile it.
+2. To build, use the instructions inside the subdirectories.

 License
 -------